durul/wwdc2018/README.md

 [iOS 12.0 API Diffs](https://www.hackingwithswift.com/articles/120/ios-12-api-diffs)

 - UserNotifications - new APIs for handling notifications
   * threadIdentifier.
-We use for creating own custom group notifications
+We use for creating own custom group notifications.
+If you do not set it, you see under the default group.
+    * `threadIdentifier = nil`
   * Notification Content Extension
     * `notificationActions` : We can access notificationActions as well as dynamically anywhere
     * Allows to UserInteraction touches notifications Image